CristianMontoya98/LaEconomiaApp/README.md

 # About this project
-This project is the e commerce app of a local of fruits and vegetables, in the app the users can do their shopping process and subsequently recieve the products in their houses, the folder structure is based on atomic design to have a better view of all the components in there.
+This project is the e commerce app of a local store of fruits and vegetables, in the app the users can do their shopping process and subsequently recieve the products in their houses, the folder structure is based on atomic design to have a better view of all the components in there.
 Deploy build on netlify: https://minifruverlaeconomia.netlify.app